xmindltd/xmind-sdk-js/README.md

 You may wonder why we need to offer the `options.sheet` manually?
 The reason is that `Topic` is implemented independently and most of the methods depend on the instance of the sheet.

-In the UI client, you also need to draw the mind map on sheet.
+In the UI client, you also need to draw the mind map on the sheet.

 > usage:
 >